Trio of storms threatens nearly every weather hazard, including ‘life-threatening’ debris flows in LA fire burn areas

 A boost of atmospheric energy will reinvigorate the potent storm and significantly expand its size once it reaches the central US.
 Snow will blast over the Midwest Saturday and reach much of the Northeast by the evening.
 Some sleet and ice may mix with snow in the Northeast with mainly rain drenching areas farther south Saturday night.

-The large storm will continue to pound the East Coast Sunday before largely coming to an end by Monday morning.
-But it may not be the end of busy winter weather with another storm possible around midweek next week.
+The large storm will continue to pound the East Coast Sunday before coming to an end by Monday morning.
+But it may not be the end of a busy winter storm pattern as another storm is possible by the middle of next week.

 The-CNN-Wire